 - a.
 There will be three intersessions in the third year - i.
 One week prior to the start of Block 1 - ii.
 One week prior to the start of Block 2 - iii.
-Two weeks at the end of the academic year after the conclusion of Block 2
+Two weeks at the end of the academic year after the conclusion of Block 2 - iv.

-- iv.
 The entire class will participate in the activities.
-Content will integrate the experiences in the clinical rotations during year 3 with concepts from the year 1 & 2 coursework. - b.
-This is a 4 credit course required for graduation. - c.
-Dates for Class of 2023 - i.
-May 16 to 20, 2022 - ii.
-October 31 to November 3, 2022 - iii.
-May 5 to 12, 2023 - d.
+Content will integrate the experiences in the clinical rotations during Year 3 with concepts from the Year 1 & 2 coursework. - b.
+This is a 4-credit course required for graduation. - c.
+Dates for Class of 2025 - i.
+May 22 to 26, 2023November 6 to 9, 2023 - ii.
+May 6 to 17, 2024 - d.
 Attendance and participation in the intersession activities is mandatory. - e.
-Please refer to the Intersession Syllabus for complete details and to review the objectives, a sample calendar and assessments. - 2.
-End of Block OSCE grading - a.
+Please refer to the Intersession Syllabus for complete details and to review the objectives, a sample calendar and assessments.

+2. End of Block OSCE grading

+- a.
 Students at the end of each block are required to take and pass on OSCE exam. - i.
 The exam typically consists of 5 to 6 cases.
-The cases combine clinical skills/reasoning from the block clerkships. - ii.
+The cases combine clinical skills/reasoning from the block clerkships.

+- ii.
 The OSCE may also include skill demonstration stations (see specific clerkship/block syllabi) - iii.
 Grading of the OSCE Standardized Patient cases - 1.
 The student will receive two sub-scores - a.
 Integrated clinical encounter- consisting of: - i.
 Standardized Patient Checklist covering key elements of history and physical examination - ii.
 SOAP note in the standard format with a focus on the assessment and plan and organization of the note - iii.
 Additional elements, such as oral case presentations to assess clinical reasoning - b.
-Communication and Interpersonal Skills - Uniform checklist across all cases with focus on fostering the relationship, gathering the information, providing information, helping the patient make decisions, and supporting emotions - 2.
-Must pass each category (Integrated clinical encounter AND Communication and Interpersonal Skills) averaged across the 5 cases. - 3.
-Minimum passing score 70% each for CIS and ICE component for each case - iv.
-Remediation - If a passing score in either category or both (CIS and ICE) is not achieved , the student will be required to repeat the case/cases that not meet the minimum passing score
+Communication and Interpersonal Skills - Uniform checklist across all cases with focus on fostering the relationship, gathering the information, providing information, helping the patient make decisions, and supporting emotions - Must pass each category (Integrated clinical encounter AND Communication and Interpersonal Skills) averaged across the 5 cases - 3.
+Minimum passing score 70% each for CIS and ICE component for each case iv.
+Remediation

-2. If a passing score on either category or both is not achieved on the second attempt, the student will be referred to Grading and Promotions for failure of the clerkship as noted on page 8 &9.
+- If a passing score in either category or both (CIS and ICE) is not achieved, the student will be required to repeat the case/cases that not meet the minimum passing score. - 2.
+If a passing score on either category or both is not achieved on the second attempt, the student will be referred to Grading and Promotions for failure of the clerkship.